-In 2016 we honoured Henry Handel Richardson (1870-1946), the pen name of Ethel Florence Lindesay Richardson.
-The author of nine novels including The Getting of Wisdom and The Fortunes of Richard Mahony, she is considered to be one of our great foundation novelists.
+In 2016 we honour Henry Handel Richardson (1870-1946), the pen name of Ethel Florence Lindesay Richardson.
+The author of nine novels including The Getting of Wisdom and The Fortunes of Richard Mahoney, she is considered to be one of our great foundation novelists.

-Speaking on the significance of Henry Handel Richardson’s writing were director Bruce Beresford (The Getting of Wisdom, Driving Miss Daisy), author Sophie Cunningham (Melbourne, Bird), historian Anna Clark (Private Lives, Public History; History Wars), and Professor Michael Ackland (Henry Handel Richardson: A Life).
+Speaking on the significance of Henry Handel Richardson’s writing are director Bruce Beresford, author Sophie Cunningham, historian Anna Clarke, and Richardson biographer Professor Michael Ackland.

-The Honouring Australian Writers series is made possible with support from the Copyright Agency Cultural Fund and the State Library of NSW.
+The Honouring Australian Writers series is supported by the Copyright Agency Cultural Fund and State Library of NSW.

 More in the Honouring Australian Writers series:

 Bruce Beresford is an Australian film and stage director, screenwriter, and producer who specialises in small-budget character-driven dramas.
 After studying in Sydney, Beresford went to London, where he helped produce documentaries for the British Film Institute (1966–71).
 Back in Australia, he directed three films before his widely acclaimed Breaker Morant (1980), which helped establish the […]

 Anna Clark is an Australian Research Council Future Fellow at the Australian Centre for Public History at the University of Technology Sydney.
 With Stuart Macintyre, she wrote the History Wars in 2003, which was awarded the NSW Premier’s Prize for Australian History and the Queensland Premier’s Prize for Best Literary or Media Work Advancing Public […]